Augustin007/anremithrl-s-guide-to-earendor/Locations/Material Plane/Velmyria/Veloria/United Kingdom of Veloria.md

 By 3490, the majority of the laws were codified.

-In the year 3510, Theriad Keladri established the Lorekeep a week's ride following the Sylthor river from Veloria.
+In the year 3510, Theriad Keladri established the Lorekeep, a week's ride south following the Sylthor river from Veloria.

 This period saw rapid urbanization, with cities like Marencia, Goldmedow, and Whiteport flourishing into centers of commerce, politics, and knowledge.
 However, tensions with native Myrian tribes escalated, leading to conflicts known as the Myrian Wars (3525-3580 AS).
 Despite fierce resistance, the Myrians were gradually pushed further inland or assimilated into Velorian society.